-- a. ensuring they have a fair and reasonable workload - b. providing high quality training and professional development opportunities that meet the needs of individual members of staff - c. offering competitive and attractive pay and rewards packages - d. prohibiting the use of 'probationary period type' contracts in schools.
+- a. ensuring they have a fair and reasonable workload - b. providing high quality training and professional development opportunities that meet the needs of individual members of staff - c. providing a pay and rewards package at least that of the national agreement for teachers, and the Local Authority pay scale for support staff.

-^{1 &#}x27;Eliminating unnecessary workload around marking', DfE March 2016
+1 &#x27;Eliminating unnecessary workload around marking', DfE March 2016

-^{2 &#}x27;Eliminating unnecessary workload around planning and teaching resources', DfE March 2016
+2 &#x27;Eliminating unnecessary workload around planning and teaching resources', DfE March 2016

-^{3 &#}x27;Eliminating unnecessary workload associated with data management', DfE March 2016
+3 &#x27;Eliminating unnecessary workload associated with data management', DfE March 2016